BrendanRWalsh/MHWDB/README.md

                 seperated into ammo levels e.g. normal 1, normal 2 etc each ammo now has mod levels (recoil/reload) each ammo now has it's autoreload/rapid fire status

+known issues:
+Requires each pages of weapon URLs to be saved locally:
+    Kiranico uses an ajax that I'm unfamiliar with, saving the html was a faster, if clunky fix

+some weapons/id's are duplicates!
+    This is an issue mainly with Kulve Taroth weapons that share a name

+new weapons lack image files
+    will hopefully add this to the script later